 The two brands are known, respectively, for their travel-centered print magazines and television programming.
 But beyond these traditional marketing channels, they also invest heavily in web articles to round out their content strategies.

 See for yourself by searching “vacation ideas” in Google.

 You’ll find both companies’ websites on the first page of search results, each with relevant content about vacation ideas.

-On top of boosting traffic and acquiring new leads, publishing content strengthens your brand’s presence.
-Whether it’s a blog, newsletter, podcast, or something else, content can be easily shared and in doing so, enhances your brand awareness.
+On top of boosting traffic and acquiring new leads, publishing content strengthens your brand’s visibility.

-For instance, under the right circumstances, a video or infographic that you create might go viral.
-And even though your logo isn’t the focal point, its presence alone is enough to make your brand more familiar to users.
+Under the right circumstances, your content—a video or infographic, for example—can gain traction; it might even go viral.
+Even if your logo isn’t the focal point, mention of your brand name alone is enough to make it more familiar to users.